 I taped off the interior boxes and the floor for paint.
 Even though I used primed trim, I still primed the whole thing because I wanted a seamless look between the raw plywood on the top and the primed trim on the face.
 After priming, I lightly sanded everything with 220 grit sandpaper.
 Then in between each coat of paint, I lightly sanded with the same 220 grit sandpaper.
 This gives you the absolute best finish possible.

 Now are you ready for the finale of this project??
-I immediately fell in love with the Sherwin Williams Color of the Year as soon as I saw it so I knew that it was the perfect color for these.
-I didn't ever get a sample of the color before ordering a gallon from my local Sherwin Williams.
+I immediately fell in love with the Sherwin Williams Color of the Year as soon as I saw it.
+So, I knew that it was the perfect color for the window seat.
+I didn’t ever get a sample of the color before ordering a gallon from my local Sherwin Williams.